cx18121/search-api-benchmark/README.md

 | Ties (both orderings agree it's a tie)     | 0          |
 | Inconsistent — judge flipped on order swap | **9 / 15** |

-I ran this benchmark on 15 startups from [`data/companies.json`](data/companies.json), pulled directly from my Sparrow database.
-Out of those 15, there were 5 seed stage, 5 Series A, and 5 Series B companies.
+I ran this benchmark on 15 startups from [`data/companies.json`](data/companies.json), and the information about each company was pulled directly from my database of startups that I'm using for Sparrow.
+There were 5 seed stage, 5 Series A, and 5 Series B.

 The pointwise and pairwise judges _disagree_, and that disagreement is an important finding.
 Pointwise (rubric-anchored) says Exa wins overall, while the pairwise comparison (without the rubric) favors Tavily's slightly fuller-looking briefs and flips on order swap 60% of the time.

 The 9/15 pairwise inconsistency rate is also interesting.
-Position bias of 30–60% on close comparisons is consistent with published LLM-judge research (Arena-Hard, AlpacaEval, G-Eval) — when two outputs are close on the dimensions the judge cares about, whichever one is shown first tends to win.
+Position bias of 30–60% on close comparisons is consistent with published LLM-judge research (Arena-Hard, AlpacaEval, G-Eval), which is when two outputs are close on the dimensions the judge cares about, whichever one is shown first tends to win.

-My takeaway is that the pairwise test alone is unreliable for close comparisons; the rubric-anchored pointwise judge plus the objective metrics are the more reliable lenses, and they agree.
+My takeaway from this is that the pairwise test alone is unreliable for close comparisons, and the rubric based pointwise comparison and objective metrics are the tests that are more relevant.
+Based on those tests, Exa wins over Tavily, which is good to know for me so I know to continue using Exa for Sparrow.

 Full results: [`results/agent-2026-05-08.json`](results/agent-2026-05-08.json).